-Section 17.01.62.
 LOT LINES.
 Any line dividing one (1) lot from another or from the right-of-way, and thus constitute property lines bounding a lot.

 LOT LINE, FRONT.
 In the case of an interior lot abutting on one (1) public or private street, the front lot line shall mean the line separating the lot from such street right-of-way.
-In the case of a corner or double frontage lot, the front lot line shall be that line separating said lot from the street which is designated as the front street in the plat and/or in the request for a zoning compliance permit.
+In the case of a corner or double frontage lot, the front lot line shall be that line separating said lot from the street which is designated as the front street in the plat, condominium plan, and/or in the request for a zoning compliance permit.

 LOT LINE, REAR.
 The rear lot line is that boundary which is opposite and most distance from the front lot line.
 In the case of a lot pointed at the rear, the rear lot line shall be that assumed line parallel to the front lot line not less than ten (10) feet long lying farthest from the front lot line and wholly within the lot.
 In any case, when this definition does not apply, the Planning Commission shall designate the rear lot line.